phillip-kruger/graphql-example/README.md

 ```
 cd person-example
-mvn thorntail:run
+mvn wildfly:run
 ```

 This will start the application on port 8080.
+(Wildfly)

 ## Testing